How does Coronavirus/covid-19 affect you?

 Danish borders closed due to coronavirus / covid-19

 The Danish government have introduced additional measures aimed at limiting the spread of the coronavirus.
-The Danish border is closed until the 13th April 2020.
+The Danish border is closed until the 1st of June 2020.
 This means that the border between Denmark and Sweden is closed.
 No one will be able to enter Denmark without a "worthy purpose".